You are here

 My research focuses on observational high energy astrophysics and experimental particle astrophysics.

-I am also the principal investigator of a balloon-borne experiment to hunt for dark matter - The General Antiparticle Spectrometer Experiment (GAPS) - will search for cosmic antideuterons.
+I am also the principal investigator of a balloon-borne experiment to hunt for dark matter - The General Antiparticle Spectrometer Experiment - GAPS- will search for cosmic antideuterons and antiprotons.
 Many beyond-the Standard-Model theories postulate weakly interacting massive particles (WIMPS) that can annihilate in WIMP-WIMP interactions in the galactic halo.
 The antideuterons are produced as a rare byproduct of these annihilations, and potentially offer a smoking gun signature of dark matter.
 In many beyond-the-Standard-Model theories, antideuteron searches offer the most sensitive means to detect dark matter.
+In addition, GAPS should be sensitive to cosmic-ray anti-Helium, as recently reported by the AMS collaboration.
 GAPS uses a novel scheme to detect antimatter through identification of atomic deexcitation X-rays and particles produced when antimatter is captured in an atom and subsequently annihilates in the nucleus.
-GAPS requires the development of a novel pixellated Si(Li) detector, and this development is currently underway in my group at Columbia.
+Columbia has been working with collaborators at MIT and in Japan to develop the X-ray/particle detectors used in GAPS, and the detectors will be tested and assembled at Columbia, and all the experiment subsystems will be assembled at Columbia.
 A prototype experiment was successfully flow from Hokkaido, Japan in June 2012.
-The full science experiment, which involves about a dozen US and international partners, will fly from Antarctica in late 2020.
+The full science experiment, which involves about a dozen US and international partners in Italy and Japan, will fly from Antarctica in late 2020.

 C.J.
 Hailey et. al., "Evidence for Intermediate Polars as the Origin of the Galactic Center X-ray Emission," Astrophysical Journal, 826, 160, 2016.